thingsboard/thingsboard.github.io/docs/pe/devices-library/teltonika-rut955-and-certa-mentor-30d.md

 ---
 layout: devices-library-article
-title: How to connect Modbus To MQTT Gateway to ThingsBoard?
+title: How to connect Teltonika RUT955 to ThingsBoard?
 category: Other devices
 connectivity: HTTP, MQTT, Ethernet, WiFi
 vendor: Teltonika